How to Make a Game Without Coding

 It is worth being precise about what "no coding" means in this context, because the claim can mean different things depending on the tool making it.

-Some no-code tools replace coding with visual scripting — you connect nodes in a graph instead of writing syntax, but you are still defining logic manually.
-Some tools replace coding with templates — you fill in values and the system generates a predetermined type of game.
+Some no-code game development tools replace coding with visual scripting: you connect nodes in a graph instead of writing syntax, but you are still defining logic manually.
+Some tools replace coding with templates: you fill in values and the system generates a predetermined type of game.
 These are valid approaches, but they have a ceiling.
 The moment your game needs something the template does not support, you are blocked.

 This means the ceiling is much higher.
 Any game mechanic you can describe clearly, the system can attempt to build.
 The constraint is not the tool's template library.
 The constraint is the clarity of your description.

-Part 1: Creating Your Character in Sprite Studio
+Part 1: Creating Your Character in Art Studio

-In the description field, be specific.
-The AI uses your description as the primary input for generating concept art, so the more detail you provide about silhouette, outfit, color palette, and visual tone, the closer the output will be to what you actually want.
-For the endless runner example: a track runner with red clothes, black shoes, and a headband, generated in anime art style.
+Inside the Characters sub-collection, select concept art to use as reference, choose your art style, and select the Character Sprite preset.
+Then write a specific description of the character in the prompt field.
+Be precise about silhouette, outfit, color palette, and visual tone.
+The more detail you provide, the closer the output will be to what you want.
+For the endless runner example: a track runner with red clothes, black shoes, and a headband in anime art style.

-Click Generate Character Concepts.
-You will get four options.
-If one is close but not perfect, use the refresh icon on that specific concept to iterate without regenerating all four.
-Once you have found the look you want, select it and click Generate Reference Sheet.
-Makko produces a clean front, side, and back view.
-Review all three — this is the visual reference the AI uses when generating animations, so any issues here will carry through to the animations.
-If everything looks right, save the character.
+Click Generate.
+You will receive concept options.
+If one is close but not exact, use the Iterate option on that specific result rather than regenerating everything.
+Once you have the look you want, save the character.
+Makko immediately prompts you to generate a Reference Sheet: three views of the character (front, side, and back).
+Review all three carefully.
+This is the visual reference the AI uses when generating animations, so any inconsistency here carries through.
+If everything looks right, name the character and save.

 Your character is now ready for animation.
 No illustration software.
 No asset export pipeline.
 No manual rigging.
 The reference sheet is the foundation and the AI built it from your description.